-Although stockholder approval of our Audit Committee's appointment of EisnerAmper LLP as our independent registered public accounting firm for the year ending December 31, 2018 is not required, we believe that it is advisable to give stockholders an opportunity to ratify this appointment.
+Although stockholder approval of our audit committee's appointment of EisnerAmper LLP as our independent registered public accounting firm for the year ending December 31, 2020 is not required, we believe that it is advisable to give stockholders an opportunity to ratify this appointment.
 As an advisory vote, this proposal is not binding.
-The outcome of this advisory vote will not overrule any decision by us or our board of directors (or any committee thereof).
-However, if this proposal is not approved at the Annual Meeting, our Audit Committee may reconsider its appointment of EisnerAmper LLP as our independent registered public accounting firm for the year ending December 31, 2018.
+The outcome of this advisory vote will not overrule any decision by us or our Board (or any committee thereof).
+However, if this proposal is not approved at the Annual Meeting, our audit committee may reconsider its appointment of EisnerAmper LLP as our independent registered public accounting firm for the year ending December 31, 2020.